Camp Sequassen Facilities

 Camp Masters are registered volunteer Scouters who act as representatives of the camp, the ranger, and the Council.
 Their main purpose is in serving the campers, our customers.
 Making sure facilities are open and ready, facilitating activities when asked, at the same time helping to ensure safety and the protection of our property.

-Sequassen Alumni Association is a 501(c)(3) tax exempt organization comprised of a group of adults devoted to service to Camp Sequassen (located in New Hartford, Connecticut) and the preservation and perpetuation of the camps customs and traditions as they have developed from the camp’s inception in 1927 to the present.
+The Sequassen Alumni Association is an independent 501(c)(3) tax exempt organization comprised of a group of adults devoted to service to Camp Sequassen and the preservation and perpetuation of the camps customs and traditions as they have developed from the camp’s inception in 1927 to the present.

 As you might imagine it takes a lot of work to keep Camp Sequassen going, what you may not know is that very little of that work is contracted out, most of the work happens because of the volunteer, volunteers like you lending a hand under the direction of Ranger Dave and the Maintenance Committee.
 To this end the Maintenance Committee in addition to their own efforts, sponsors a Major Work Party each Spring.
 These work events play a vital part in making Sequassen the best camp around.
 So please plan to join us at the next – Major Work Party.